Buying a home in Singapore

 The maths involved is quite complex, but thank goodness for technology and online calculators!
 Check out these nifty home loan calculators that can help you out.

 Jane and her husband plan to buy a HDB flat.
-After paying all the relevant costs and fees by cash/CPF, the loan balance is S$300,000.
-They opt for a 25-year home loan tenure and manage to lock in a mortgage interest rate of 1.48% p.a. for the first 5 years with a bank (because HDB’s interest rate is currently higher at 2.6% p.a.).
+After paying all the relevant costs and fees by cash/CPF, the loan balance is $300,000.
+They opt for a 25-year home loan tenure and manage to lock in a mortgage interest rate of 4.00% p.a. for the first 5 years with a bank.
 Here’s what their monthly instalments look like for the first 5 years:

 2. Know what you’re looking for in a home

-Once you’ve more or less determined your budget, this will inform the type of home you can afford, along with its location, size, features, amenities and so on.
+Once you have determined your budget, this will inform the type of home you can afford, along with its location, size, features, amenities and so on.

-For instance, if you can only afford to pay S$300,000, you definitely can’t buy a private property, let alone a bungalow.
-And with S$300,000, that’s maybe a small and older resale flat in a mature estate, or a larger one in a non-mature estate that has fewer amenities.
+For instance, if you can only afford to pay $300,000, you probably can’t buy a private property, but likely able to get a smaller and older resale flat in a mature estate, or a larger one in a non-mature estate with fewer amenities.